rphanley/Energy-Glossary-Project/README.md

-- My wireframe sketch was uploaded to the root folder under the energy-glossary project, as wireframe.jpg (GIVE FULL PATH).
+ My original wireframe sketch was uploaded to the root folder under the energy-glossary project, as wireframe.jpg (/app/wireframe.jpg in the deployed app).
 It shows the wireframe for the 'read' page and the
 'add/update' form.